ProbShin/CS503Projects/README.md

     Let's assume your project is under 'github.com/rssteaching/project1-jonsnow' and your name is `jonsnow`.

     2.1 login one of the 21 front machines, either physically or remotely.
         For example, open Terminal (of Linux/MacOS/Windows) or PuTTY and using the following command. `ssh jonsnow@xinu01.cs.purdue.edu`.
 Then fill in the password and login in the front machine.

-2.2 If this is the first time login, we need to do some profile setting for the backend machine, to export PATH=${PATH}:/p/xinu/bin
+    2.2 We need to do some profile setting for the backend machine
+    ```
+    export PATH=${PATH}:/p/xinu/bin
+    ```

-If you don't want to manually set each time.
+    If you don't want to manually type the above command each time.
 You can also put the above line within the `~/.bashrc` file so that the environment variable would be automatically set each time you login.

 2.3 clone the project repo under your directory.